DNNCommunity/DNNDocs/content/designers/theme-objects/ddrmenu/index.md

 # DDRMenu Overview

-Originally built and maintained by [Mark Allan @MarkXA](https://twitter.com/markxa), the DDRMenu is a robut menu system that is installed and used by default in DNN since version 6.0.
+Originally built and maintained by [Mark Allan @MarkXA](https://twitter.com/markxa), the DDRMenu is a robust menu system that is installed and used by default in DNN since version 6.0.
+With the right Template and Styling any menu style can be created, with DDR menu you can use [TOKEN], XSLT or Razor templates.

 ## Installation